Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Robot Representation

 \subsection{Arm Kinematics}

 Given a compact time interval $T \subset \R$, we define a trajectory for the robot's configuration as $q: T \to Q \subset \R^{\nq}$ and a trajectory for the velocity as $\dot{q}: T \to \R^{\nq}$.
 We restate an assumption \cite[Ass.
 4]{michaux2024sparrows} about the robot model: \begin{assum} The robot operates in a three-dimensional workspace, denoted $\workspace \subset \R^{3}$, such that $\workspace \subset \world$ where $\world$ denotes the world frame.
 There exists a reference frame called the base frame, denoted the $0$\ts{th} frame, that indicates the origin of the robot's kinematic chain.
 We assume the robot's base frame coincides with the origin of the world frame.
 The robot is fully actuated and composed of only revolute joints, where the $j$\ts{th} joint actuates the robot's $j$\ts{th} link.
 The robot's $j$\ts{th} joint has position and velocity limits given by $\qj \in [\qlim^-, \qlim^+]$ and $\qdj \in [\dqlim^-, \dqlim^+]$ for all $t \in T$, respectively.
 The robot's input is given by $u: T \to \R^{\nq}$. \end{assum} We also assume that the robot's $j$\ts{th} reference frame $\{\hat{x}_j, \hat{y}_j, \hat{z}_j\}$ is attached to the robot's $j$\ts{th} revolute joint, and that $\hat{z}_j = [0, 0, 1]^\top$ points in direction of the $j$\ts{th} joint's axis of rotation.
-Then $\FK_j: Q \to \R^{4 \times 4}$ maps the robot's time-dependent configuration to the pose of the $j$\ts{th} joint in the world frame:
+Then $\FK_j: Q \to \R^{4 \times 4}$ maps the robot's time-dependent configuration to the pose of the $j$\ts{th} joint in the world frame\Review{:}{ such that $p_j(\q)$ and $R_j(\q)$ are the position and orientation of frame $j$ with respect to world frame $\world$, respectively.}{35-IV-1} \Review{